This post may contain affiliate links. Please read our disclosure policy.

 The Best Cheese Wheels for a Girolle

 The girolle was originally invented in Switzerland specifically to shave Tête de Moine, a semi-hard, cylindrical cheese.
-Shaving it into delicate rosettes exposes more surface area to the air, which alters and develops the flavor profile.
+Shaving it into delicate rosettes exposes is not only gorgeous, it also makes the cheese more aromatic and it melts on your tongue because of how thin it is.
+Once you start using this, you won’t ever want to go back!

 P’tit Basque: A dense sheep’s milk cheese.
 The smooth texture and fat content allow for excellent, tight curling.